Etzaz Hussain: International career

 Hussain played on youth level for Norway.
 In October 2021, he had declared his intention to play for Pakistan.
 Around two years later on 2 January 2024, Hussain received his Pakistani passport.
 However in March 2024, after receiving the documentation, Hussain along with Adil Nabi reportedly declined to play under the then management staff of the Pakistan Football Federation for the 2026 FIFA World Cup qualification against Jordan.

 On 10 September 2025, Hussain's request to change sports citizenship from Norwegian to Pakistani was approved by FIFA.
 He made his international debut for the Pakistan national football team on 9 October 2025 in an AFC Asian Cup qualification match against Afghanistan, ending in goalless draw.
 He scored his first international goal in his second match, during the return match against Afghanistan on 14 October 2025 ending in a 1–1 draw.

+Coaching career

+In February 2026, following the end of his playing career, Hussain joined the coaching staff of Turkish Süper Lig club Kayserispor as an assistant coach under Erling Moe, his former manager at Molde FK.
+He left the club in June 2026 following the departure of Moe and his coaching staff.

+In August 2026, Hussain returned to his boyhood club Langhus, where he began working with the club's academy, youth teams and first team while undertaking his UEFA coaching qualifications.

 Personal life

 Born in Oslo, Hussain has discussed his Pakistani heritage in interviews.
 His both parents originate from the city of Kharian in the Gujrat district of Pakistan.
 He was also honoured by the Pakistani government at its embassy in Oslo during the country’s Independence Day celebrations on 14 August 2021.